pantrypoints/sp/content/en/social/economics/principles/part-2/chapter-11.md

 <!-- , or shares of stocks -->

-{{< q a="marx" >}}
+{{< q a="Karl Marx" c="Marx, Capital, Preface" >}}
 Capital grows in one place to a huge mass in a single hand, because it has in another place been lost by many.
 This is centralisation proper, as distinct from accumulation [which is] very slow compared to centralisation..
 The world would still be without railroads, if it had to wait for accumulation..Centralisation, on the other hand, accomplished this by a turn of the hand through stock companies.
-<cite>Marx, Capital, Preface</cite>
 {{< /q >}}

  <!-- enabled a few individual capitals to undertake the construction of a railroad.  -->